 WWE Raw viewership/rating for this week

-Monday’s Hell In a Cell go-home edition of WWE RAW, featuring the final red brand build for Sunday’s pay-per-view plus the heavily-hyped return of Eva Marie, drew an average of 1.742 million viewers on the USA Network, according to Brandon Thurston of Wrestlenomics.
+Monday’s live post-Hell In a Cell edition of WWE RAW, featuring Money In the Bank qualifying matches plus WWE Champion Bobby Lashley defeating Xavier Woods in a Hell In a Cell main event, drew an average of 1.719 million viewers on the USA Network, according to Brandon Thurston of Wrestlenomics.

-This week’s RAW audience was up from recent weeks, and up 6.2% from last week.
-The 18-49 key demographic rating was up 2% from last week, and was the best key demo rating since the May 10 show.

-Monday’s RAW was down 10% from the same week in 2020, while the key demo rating was down 7.6% from the same week in 2020.
+Monday’s RAW viewership was down 10.6% from the same week in 2020, while the key demo rating was down 7.6% from the same week in 2020.

 Stay tuned for more RAW ratings data.
 Below is our 2021 RAW Viewership Tracker, along with the WWE Top 10 video for Monday’s show: